mcv-m6-video/mcv-m6-2021-team3/Week3/README.md

 ### Task 2.1: Tracking by Overlap

 Tracking results when it is used the Overlapping method using a Threshold of 0.5.
+These results are computed using the detections achieved by YOLOv3.

 | Parameters| Interpolation = Off  Denoise = Off | Interpolation = True  Denoise = Off | Interpolation = Off  Denoise = True | Interpolation = True Denoise = True |
 | :---: | :---: | :---: | :---: | :---: |